 diameter cylinder because they are both cut with the same tool at

-the same time, but the internal thread major diameter is very difficult
+the same time; however, the internal thread major diameter is very difficult

-The internal thread minor diameter cylinder center is much easier
+The internal thread minor diameter cylinder centerline is much easier

-to locate than the internal thread pitch diameter cylinder center,
+to locate than the internal thread pitch diameter cylinder centerline,

-but the center of the thread pitch diameter cylinder can be different
+but the centerline of the thread pitch diameter cylinder can be different

-from the center of the internal thread minor diameter cylinder in
+from the centerline of the internal thread minor diameter cylinder in

 any aspect.
 This is because the internal thread minor diameter may